--p password Specifies the user password used to log in to the host using SSH.
-This option is valid with the $-t$ option, not with the $-d$ or $-T$ options. -d Suppresses all messages to stdout, including prompts. -S time Specifies the start time for the time period for which data is collected.
-Used with the $-E$ time option for the end time, defines the period of time for which log messages are collected by snapshot.
+-P password Used with the -e option, sets the encryption password used for encrypting the output file. -p password Specifies the user password used to log in to the host using SSH.
+This option is valid with the $-t$ option, not with the $-d$ or $-T$ options. -q Suppresses all messages to stdout, including prompts. -S time Specifies the start time for the time period for which data is collected.
+Used with the -E time option for the end time, defines the period of time for which log messages are collected by snapshot .
 If no end time is specified, the target time period ends at the time the snapshot command is launched.
-Refer also to the description of the $-E$ option. time Interpreted using strptime(3), using one of the following two formats: %Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S -T value for user@host setarchiving(8) s snapshot in SSH target mode using the t: directory previously set using .
-Can be used with the -D option to native value for directory . nust create the target directory on the shot does not create the target directory. -t user@host:directory destination.
-The ha address of the network name for the ssh l specifies the archivoutput file should ost and remote directory for data ost field specifies the host name or IP work host.
-The user field specifies the user ogin to the archive host.
-The directory field we directory on the archive host where the be stored.
-The directory field must not en (-) or a tilde (~). nust create the target directory on the shot does not create the target directory. -v butput.
-Displays all actions and commands ed.
-If this option is specified with the $-q$ on is ignored. commands that are ot have the required privileges to run all the e executed by the snapshot configuration you will see error messages indicating these permitted. -У Automatically answ wers ${\mathrm{Y}}$ (yes) to all prompts.
+Refer also to the description of the -E option. time Interpreted using strptime(3), using one of the following two formats: %Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S -T Specifies executing snapshot in SSH target mode using the value for user@host:directory previously set using setarchiving(8).
+Can be used with the -D option to substitute an alternative value for directory . ust create the target directory on the remote es not create the target directory. -t user@host:directory destination.
+The host of the network host the ssh login to the the archive director ost and remote directory for data of field specifies the host name or IP address it.
+The user field specifies the user name for earchive host.
+The directory field specifies by on the archive host where the output file the directory field must not begin with a le (~). ust create the target directory on the remote es not create the target directory. -v Specifies verbose or as they are executed option, the -v option utput.
+Displays all actions and commands d.
+If this option is specified with the -q on is ignored. commands that are ot have the required privileges to run all the executed by the snapshot configuration rou will see error messages indicating these permitted. -у Automatically answers y (yes) to all prompts.